TsangLabCSEI/RNASeq_Variant_Calling/automation_scripts/README.md

-Scripts to filter and merge VCFs as well as make some basic diagnostic plots.
+# Scripts to filter and merge VCFs & make some basic diagnostic plots

 1. Use mamba to build environment from environment.yml
 2. Place scripts and bed file in the top directory.
 For nextflow's rnavar output this would be the directory called variant_calling.